Newth-QiLiang/Regular-Simple-Path-Queries/Readme.md

 To compile: g++ -std=c++11 -O3 {name}.cpp

-To run: ./a.out {path/to/dataset/edges.txt} {path/to/dataset/query.txt} {path/to/dataset/result.txt}
+To run: ./a.out {path/to/dataset/edges.txt} {path/to/dataset/query.txt} {path/to/dataset/result.txt} {path/to/dataset/memory.txt}

+You can change the main function to adjust to different input and output.
+You can use different code to answer different type of regular path queries (e.g., RTRE_Q14 for Query type 1 and type 4.
+We omit ETRE_Q5 since it is same as Baseline).
+We also show an example of our query file in folder "Example".

 The dataset folder should contain:

-edge file (edges.txt) (each line of the form u v l, where there is an edge from u to v with a label l)
+Edge file (edges.txt) (each line of the form u v l, where there is an edge from u to v with a label l)

-query file (the source vertex, the target vertex, the regular expression)
+Query file (the source vertex, the target vertex, the regular expression)

-result file (record the final result, such as reachability information and enumeration results).
+Result file (record the final result, such as reachability information and enumeration results).

-We also show an example of our query file in folder "Example".
+Memory file (record the memory requirment)